 Did you know that Spanish is the second largest world language as a vehicle of international communication and the third as an international language of politics, economics and culture?
 Or that about 330 million people in the world speak Spanish as their first language?
 Or that Spanish is the official language in 21 countries?
 Or that Spanish is expected to be the first language of 50% of the population of the United States within 50 years?
-Our department sponsors two summer study abroad programs (Duke in Spain and Duke Intensive Spanish in Alicante) and one semester/year study abroad program (Duke in Madrid).
+Our department sponsors three summer study abroad programs (Duke in Spain, Duke in Costa Rica, and Duke Intensive Spanish in Alicante) and one semester/year study abroad program (Duke in Madrid).
 We encourage students to plan early in order to attain an advanced level in Spanish and to work into their study plans the possibility of studying abroad in a Spanish-speaking country.

 Major Requirements: 10 Courses

 A total of 10 courses at the 300 level and above, at least 7 of which must be from departmental offerings and taught in Spanish.
 Courses taken as part of department sponsored Study Abroad programs may count toward this requirement.

 The 7 core courses must include any two of the survey courses listed below and at least 3 courses numbered above 400.
 The remaining courses may be on peninsular, Latin American or Latino/a-related topics and may be taken either in the department or in other departments.